To change your logo go to the 'Page Master' under the 'Design' menu

 Laggan Beach with cow

-Loch Buie is a wide open bay with wonderful sandy beaches, rock pools, a castle, highland cattle, a medieval chapel – and a stone circle.
+Loch Buie is a wide open bay with wonderful sandy beaches, rock pools, a castle, highland cattle, a medieval chapel and a stone circle.
 All surrounded by low mountains and a horizon out to Colonsay.
-And yet it is not much visited, maybe in part because obviously the wind has to be in the north.
+And yet it is not much visited by boats, maybe in part because obviously the wind has to be in the north.